 A = Effective length of lamp; centreline inlet to centreline outlet

 4) A description of how the UV intensity and dimensionable capacity are estimated, as well as the calculated UV intensity at different locations in the radiation chamber.
 A table of the dimensionable capacity of the unit with various water qualities (UV transmission values in 5 cm cuvettes).
 The maximum hydraulic capacity stated by the manufacturer should also be stated.

 5) A drawing and description of the control system.

 6) An instruction (in Norwegian) for operation, control and maintenance.

 7) Documentation concerning any tests performed with the equipment, (e.g. inactivation tests for various microorganisms)

 NB Please ensure that all relevant information is submitted for each type of UV disinfection unit that is to be approved to avoid delays.

-NB Please note that the working hours taken to process an application for type approval will be invoiced at 1 100 Norwegian kroner per hour, plus VAT.
+NB Please note that the working hours taken to process an application for type approval will be invoiced at 1 230 NOK per hour, plus VAT.